Student Organizations and Activities

 Brings together medical students currently in the military or those interested in military medicine.
 We promote awareness of the opportunities available in the military, provide HPSP students with resources, help with administrative and military specific issues, and to provide networking opportunities to Health Professions Scholarship Program students, residents, and faculty of all military branch.

 Strives to provide educational opportunities for medical students who wish to gain exposure to the field of dermatology.
 We create a platform for students to be able to access shadowing and research positions within the department of dermatology, provide support to those pursuing a career in dermatology, organize talks/lecture by faculty to discuss relevant topics, and raise community awareness on various dermatological conditions through volunteer opportunities.

 Ear, Nose, and Throat Interest Group

-The ENT Interest group offers exposure to the field of Otolaryngology.
-We organize events with residents as well as newly-matched 4th years and facilitate shadowing experiences.
-Also free thyroid exams if you are interested.
+Offers exposure to the field of Otolaryngology (ENT).
+Students organize events with residents as well as newly matched 4th years as well as facilitating shadowing experiences.

 Emergency Medicine Interest Group